omagebright/computationalbiochemistry/docs/source/index.rst

-Welcome to Computational Biochemistry Page!
+Welcome to Rocha's Lab Computational Biochemistry Unit!
 ===================================

 **Computational Biochemistry** is a field of biochemistry that uses computational technologies in biochemical research.